OKLAHOMA CITY-- Oklahoma City Police are investigating a fatal officer involved shooting in southeast Oklahoma City.

 "Sounded like fireworks.
 I told her that's not fireworks.
 So I came out and that's when I saw the police officer he was down on his knee like that," Wayne Calton said.

-Police say a black man in his 30's is dead after two officers fired at him.
+Police say a middle-aged black male is dead after two officers fired at him.